Need to Know - Saint David

 No, that was Saint Patrick in Ireland, we will discuss that another day too.
 But Saint David is attributed some miracles yes.
-His most famous one was when he was preaching at Brefi, he rasied the ground beneath himself to form a hill so everyone could hear and see him.
+His most famous one was when he was preaching at Brefi, he raised the ground beneath himself to form a hill so everyone could hear and see him.
 He is credited with also surviving eating poisoned bread and restored the sight of his tutor St. Paulinus.

 Sounds like he had some serious super powers…

 Yup, it doesn’t stop there though, in medieval times he was believed to be a nephew of King Arthur and his birth was foretold by Saint Patrick.

 Yes.
 He was buried at St. David’s Cathedral in Pembrokshire after his death on March 1, 589…

 He was buried in a Cathedral named after him?

 Errr, calm down.
 The Cathedral was named that after he was canonised by Pope Callixtus in 1120.
 It was said that two pilgrimages to his shrine were the equivalent value of a pilgrimage to the Vatican and three is worth one trip to Jerusalem.

 Like a grey half Rome?